28 of the Most Beautiful New Zealand Beaches

 Suggested by Explore with Lora

-90 Mile Beach on the North Island of New Zealand is a never-ending paradise of fun.
+90 Mile Beach on the North Island is a never-ending paradise of fun, and one of the best beaches in New Zealand.
 It stretches from west of Kaitaia all along the coast to Cape Reinga at the top of the North Island.
 It’s not your typical tropical beach but has many features and activities that make it special.

 18. Sandfly Bay